Home Tesla tech mag amps Tesla-coil page

 It's fashionable to say that the conversion technology required to put free energy into practice is way off in the future or locked up in government files awaiting "disclosure."
 Yes, but only if you ignore all of the archived patents and other available literature, which in the aggregate would supply more than enough knowledge for engineers to proceed with confidence to the developmental workbench.

 If it is true, as Tesla said, that electric energy is everywhere present and can be harnessed for practical use, then energy-scarcity must be all myth.
 Scarcity, one could argue, is contrived and advertised, not on the basis of any known scientific truth, but upon scientific fictions propagated by well-paid researchers and academics in order to better control the population.
 The latest wrinkle in this ongoing propaganda campaign is "peak oil."
-The entire world has been vaccinated with a conviction that electric energy is a finite, limited, esoteric resource that must be centrally generated by obnoxious combustive and nuclear processes or by those ridiculous, unsightly windmill farms.
+The entire world has been vaccinated with the conviction that electric energy is a finite, limited, esoteric resource that must be centrally generated by obnoxious combustive and nuclear processes.
+For relief we get those ridiculous, unsightly windmill farms.
 Electricity is sold as a scarce resource that must be conserved, controlled, and paid for by the kilowatt hour.

 Contrived scarcity is the ruling system's rule in respect to all energy sources, electric, petroleum, or whatever.
 Tesla ran afoul of this rule of rule.